filefoxper/airma/packages/@airma/react-state/README.md

 ### useRefresh

+It is used to watch the dependencies change, and call instance method to refresh a model instance with dependencies.

-* method - the method from model instance.
+* method - A method from model instance.
-* params - the params of the method, it is an array for method parameters.
+* params - Params for the method, it is an array for method parameters.

 ```ts
 export declare function useRefresh<T extends (...args: any[]) => any>(